-In order to make use of these services, you need to have credentials of your Samsung Account or your Email that you used to signup on your phone.
+In order to use these services remotely, you need to have credentials of your Samsung Account or your Email that you used to signup on your phone.
 The same email that you used in order to signup on Google Play Store on your Samsung phone.
 Even if you don’t remember its password, you can always recover it using forget password option.

 Recover data from stolen Samsung Galaxy phone:

 If you have lost your phone, the first thing you need to do is to try to locate it using the Samsung or Android service, that allows you to remotely locate your phone and display its location on Google Map.
 You can see the full guide here.

 Retrieve data of your stolen Samsung Galaxy from Samsung Cloud: